georgesmbock/alx-pre_course/0x01-git/README.md

-My second README
+## My second README

-Create a new directory called 0x01-git in your alx-pre_course repo.
+>* Create a new directory called 0x01-git in your alx-pre_course repo.

-Make sure you include a non empty README.md in your directory:
+>* Make sure you include a non empty README.md in your directory